You are here: Counties -> Highland

 Inland this remote area of the Highlands of Scotland is known as the Flow Country, where the largest blanket bogs in the world can be found.
 This unique wetland habitat is home to many species of birds, which are rare elsewhere in Britain.
 The RSPB Reserve at Forsinard are working to restore and preserve these breeding grounds of birds such as Divers, Merlins, Hen Harrier, Short-eared Owls and many others.

-On the east coast, Highland Tourist Information can be found in Wick, the town has been a royal burgh since 1589 and is the area's main market town.
+On the east coast, you can find Wick.
+The town has been a royal burgh since 1589 and is the area's main market town.
 The Wick Heritage Centre is worth a visit to learn more about the town and area.

 South of Wick, and north of the village of Lybster, are the Grey Cairns of Camster.
 Built around 3500 BC and thought to be used as burial chambers.
 The Cairns are constructed of dry stone and comprise of a round cairn, a long cairn and a third ruined cairn.